Avesthagen: Avestagenome Project

 Since 2008, the Avestagenome Project has collected blood samples and extensive patient data from over 4,500 members of the Zoroastrian-Parsi community with a target of 15,000 Parsis globally by 2021.
 The molecular basis of longevity and age-related disorders, prioritising cancers, cardiovascular disease, diabetes and neurological disorders will be investigated in this cohort specifically.
-The project will provide insights into disease prediction and accelerate identification and development of biomarkers, predictive diagnostic tests, new drugs and therapies.

 In 2019, this initiative received support by the Foundation for a Smoke-Free World of Philip Morris International.
 The Foundation for a Smoke-Free World has awarded Villoo Morawala-Patell a grant of 2.29M USD to explore “Cancer risk in smoking subjects assessed by next generation sequencing profile of circulating free DNA and RNA.”
 The work carried out at Avesthagen Limited will combine liquid biopsy, next-generation sequencing, bioinformatics, artificial intelligence and machine learning to identify predictive and early-stage biomarkers of cancers in smokers.
 The project will use non-Parsi smoker and non-smoker samples from the wider Indian and other populations to gain insights into the evidence behind such data.